STRING QUARTET NO. 2

 Commissioned by J.K.
 Billman and written for and dedicated to the Euclid Quartet

-Upcoming Premiere: Euclid Quartet.
-Mostly Modern Festival, June 8, 2018, Arthur Zankel Music Center, Saratoga Springs, NY, USA.
+World Premiere: Euclid Quartet, Mostly Modern Festival, Skidmore College, Arthur Zankel Music Center, Filene Hall, June 25, 2019.

 Publisher: Bill Holab Music

-The first movement, Colored Fields, is inspired by abstract expressionist colored field painters such as Mark Rothko, Kenneth Noland, and Barnett Newman, but also pointillist painters such as Georges Seurat, Paul Signac.
+The first movement, Colored Fields, is inspired by abstract expressionist painters such as Mark Rothko, Kenneth Noland, and Barnett Newman, but also pointillist painters such as Georges Seurat and Paul Signac.
 There are textures that emerge and submerge using articulations that gradually shift from soft to loud, or short to long, and there are a few transitions that utilize a technique I call pitch phasing or phase modulation, as opposed to tempo phasing.
-In these transitions, two or more instruments gradually modulate (raise or lower) notes, motives, or phrases by gradual, very refined, microtonal, non-chromatic increments, settling on new areas of pitches that directly reflect the previous areas, just modulated up or town.
-The movement ends softly with a virtual desaturation of the rhythmic material, in that I remove notes, one by one, until there’s nothing left.
+In these transitions, two or more instruments gradually modulate (raise or lower) notes, motives, or phrases by gradual, very refined, microtonal, non-chromatic increments, settling on new pitch areas that directly reflect the previous areas, just modulated up or town.
+The movement ends softly with a virtual desaturation of the rhythmic material.
+I remove notes, one by one, until there’s nothing left.

 The third movement, Dolente, is sad, lush, and mournful.
-The only request I had when writing this quartet was to incorporate either a Norwegian fiddle tune or theme by Edvard Grieg, so I chose to use a theme or two from Grieg’s String Quartet No. 1.
-The form of this movement mimics the form of a song by Edvard Grieg's entitled Spillemaend (Minstrels, or Fiddlers).
-The poem that Grieg set in 1876 as the first of six Ibsen songs (Op.
-25) is based on the Norwegian folktale of the fossegrim, a male water spirit who could teach the art of violin-playing, but often at the price of personal happiness, and in some case, with the poor violinist drowning in the end.
+The only request I had when writing this quartet was to incorporate a Norwegian fiddle tune or theme by Edvard Grieg, so I chose themes from Grieg’s String Quartet No. 1.
+The form of this movement mimics the form of a song by Edvard Grieg’s entitled Spillemaend (Minstrels, or Fiddlers).
+The poem that Grieg set in 1876 as the first of Six Ibsen Songs (Op.
+25) is based on the Norwegian folktale of the fossegrim, a male water spirit who could teach the art of violin-playing, but often at the price of personal happiness.
+In some versions of the story, the poor violinist drowns in the end.
 Like the song, and echoing the second movement, this movement beginning with the protagonist’s longing, his desire for the beloved.
-Next, he encounters the fossegrim, who promises that becoming a master of music will allow the protagonist to become master of the beloved, as well.
-In the final stanza, the protagonist has become a master fiddler, but is now a cursed, wandering musician deprived of earthly love, and drowns himself.
-The supernatural fossegrim, like in Grieg’s work, is represented by tremolos, chromatic descents, unexpected dynamic contrasts, and dissonant harmonies such as fully-diminished seventh chords and augmented chords.
+Next, he encounters the fossegrim, who promises that becoming a master of music will allow the protagonist to become master of his beloved.
+In the final stanza, the protagonist becomes a master fiddler, but he is now a cursed, wandering musician deprived of earthly love, so he drowns himself.
+As in Grieg’s work, the fossegrim is represented by tremolos, chromatic descents, unexpected dynamic contrasts, and dissonant harmonies such as fully-diminished seventh chords and augmented chords.

-The fourth movement, Scherzando, is meant to be humorous, and capitalizes on effects that at times, often make the string players sound inebriated.
-Copious glissandi and tempos that fluctuate between 3/4 and 6/8 give a sense of unease.
+The humorous fourth movement, Scherzando, capitalizes on effects that at times, often make the string players sound inebriated.
+I make use of copious glissandi and tempos that fluctuate between 3/4 and 6/8, giving a sense of unease.

 String Quartet No. 2 commissioned by J. K. Billman and is written for and dedicated to the Euclid Quartet.